kubicorn/kubicorn/docs/_documentation/aws-walkthrough.md

  * Shared Credentials file - The `~/.aws/credentials` file stores your credentials based on a profile name.
-You can specify the profile using the `--aws-profile` flag or the `KUBICORN_AWS_PROFILE` environment variable, otherwise the `default` profile will be used.
+You can specify the profile using the `--aws-profile` flag or the `AWS_PROFILE` environment variable, otherwise the `default` profile will be used.

  * EC2 Instance Role Credentials - Use EC2 Instance Role to assign credentials to application running on an EC2 instance.